yashbuildz/MicroInten-App/README.md

 ---

-Built with ❤️ using React Native + Expo
+Built with Harshita and yashwant